 Schools Outreach at Queen’s

 At Queen's, we want to make sure that we are attracting applications from the best and brightest students, regardless of their social or economic background.
-The outreach work the college undertakes also aims to help young people develop the confidence, skills and knowledge they need to succeed, whatever university, course, or path they choose.
+The outreach work the College undertakes aims to help young people - typically from backgrounds not traditionally signifcantly represented at Oxford - to develop the confidence, skills and knowledge they need to make an application to highly selective universities.
 Outreach at Queen's contributes to University-wide access targets, as described in the University Access Agreement (here).

-Our Outreach Officer enjoys working with schools from all over the country; however, through the University’s Regional Outreach Strategy, Queen's provides the first point-of-contact for schools in the following areas in the North West of England:
+Our Outreach Officer works with schools from all over the country; however, through the University’s Regional Outreach Strategy, Queen's provides the first point-of-contact for schools in the following areas in the North West of England:

 - Blackburn with Darwen